ShipBook/ShipBookSDK-Android/README.md

 ShipBook.start(this,"YOUR_APP_ID", "YOUR_APP_KEY");
 ```

-### The simplest implementation
+### Quick Implementation
-You can call all the usual android logs, the only difference is that you should change the import from `import android.util.Log;` to `import io.shipbook.shipbooksdk.Log;`.
+You can call all the usual Android logs, the only difference is that you should change the import from `import android.util.Log;` to `import io.shipbook.shipbooksdk.Log;`.
 for example:
 ```java
 import io.shipbook.shipbooksdk.Log;